Durable Relief For Your Chronic Rhinitis Patients

 High-level Evidence of an RCT Demonstrates Significant Improvements

 The RHINTRAC Study is a prospective, single-blinded (patient), randomized controlled trial (RCT) with a sham procedure control arm.
-It yielded positive results affirming the durable treatment effect of RhinAer for chronic rhinitis.
-The study demonstrated significant symptom improvement and reduced medication usage maintained over two years.3
+It yielded positive results affirming the durable treatment effect of the RhinAer procedure for chronic rhinitis.
+The study demonstrated significant symptom improvement and reduced medication usage maintained over 3 years.3

-(Combined Active and Crossover Treatment Arms through 24 Months)3
+(Combined Active and Crossover Treatment Arms through 3 years)3

 *P<.001 for TNSS comparisons to baseline for all timepoints and differences between active and sham arm responder rates